It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 ?
 Has the Messianic Archetype

-fallen victim to a mob hating unbigoted goodness?
+fallen victim to a mob that hates unbigoted goodness?
 Is the pantheon dying because people have forgotten that Gods Need Prayer Badly

 ?
 Or has it even come to pass that God Is Dead